Christopher-Schulze/Supscriptchain/README.md

 `subgraph/subgraph.local.yaml`.

 See [docs/usage-examples.md#running-the-subgraph-locally](docs/usage-examples.md#running-the-subgraph-locally)
+for a step-by-step guide on `npm run prepare-subgraph` and `npm run build-subgraph`.
-for a step-by-step guide, including how to set `NEXT_PUBLIC_SUBGRAPH_URL` for the frontend.
+That section also lists the required environment variables and explains how to configure `NEXT_PUBLIC_SUBGRAPH_URL` for the frontend.

 ## Frontend